Search

 In 1989, St. Andrews was cited in the book, Colleges That Enable.
 This was the first in a series of national recognitions of the overall quality of the total St. Andrews educational experience that has continued unabated.
 In the following year, 1990, St. Andrews was profiled in the book, Looking Beyond the Ivy League.
 In 1996, the college was featured in a third book, Colleges That Change Lives.
 The introduction tells its student readers: “Any one of the 40 colleges profiled here will do at least as much as, and usually far more than, an Ivy League school, an Ivy clone, or a major research university to give you a rich, full life, and to make you a winner.”
 Focusing specifically on St. Andrews, it says: “It can truly claim to be a value-added place.
 The track records of its many graduates’ bear witness.”

 St. Andrews merged with Webber International University, Babson Park, Florida in 2011.
-Dr. Keith Wade, a St. Andrews Alumnus, now leads St. Andrews and Webber International University as the University President.
+Dr. Nelson Marquez, now leads St. Andrews and Webber International University as the University President